Create satisficing tables in R the formula way.

 Introduction

-Let’s assume we want to share the following table:
+Let’s assume that we want to share the following table:

 library(dplyr)